Washington & Jefferson College

 Is Washington & Jefferson College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Washington & Jefferson College earn a median of $67,918, roughly in line with national averages for graduates.
+Ten years out, alumni of Washington & Jefferson College earn a median of $67,918, roughly in line with the national average for college graduates.

 Earnings Trajectory